SyncfusionExamples/deep-dive-into-grouping-and-aggregates-in-the-vue-grid/README.md

-# Different Editing modes and Cell Edit Types in Vue Grid
+# Deep dive into Grouping and Aggregates in the Vue Grid

 A quick start project that helps you to enable grouping in the Vue Grid and apply grouping on initial loading.
 This project contains code snippet to work with built-in and custom aggregates in the Grid, along with group and caption aggregates.

 Documentation:

 Grouping: https://ej2.syncfusion.com/vue/documentation/grid/grouping/

 Aggregates: https://ej2.syncfusion.com/vue/documentation/grid/aggregates/

 Online Examples:

 Grouping: https://ej2.syncfusion.com/demos/#/material/grid/grouping.html

 Aggregates: https://ej2.syncfusion.com/demos/#/material/grid/aggregate-default.html

 ## Project pre-requisites